sophucking/Grupp16Labb3/Refactorising.md

 - CarController no longer needs dependency of CarView
 - Redo ImagePointPair (and possibly rename) to replaced pint with int x, y and create own move method
 - Redo implementation of adding to workshop, image does not need to be removed? car can remain beneath workshop, lower
-- ? remove the 'removeImage' form DrawPanel
+- ? remove the 'removeImage' method form DrawPanel

 ## MABYE